- Overview and Highlights

-The scientific findings of the project will be published in the Gallery’s upcoming publication The Young Velázquez: “The Education of the Virgin” Restored.
-Upon completion of the restoration, the painting will travel to Seville, the birthplace of the artist, where it will be the centerpiece of the exhibition El joven Velázquez: “La educación de la Virgen” de Yale restaurada.
-Following that, it will be included in a major exhibition devoted to the artist at the at the Galerie Nationales du Grand Palais, Paris, on view through July 13, 2015.
+The scientific findings of the project have been published in the Gallery’s recently released publication The Young Velázquez: “The Education of the Virgin” Restored.
+Upon completion of the restoration, the painting traveled to Seville, the birthplace of the artist, where it was the centerpiece of the exhibition El joven Velázquez: “La educación de la Virgen” de Yale restaurada.
+It is also included in a major exhibition devoted to the artist at the at the Galerie Nationales du Grand Palais, Paris, on view through July 13, 2015.

 Another important project recently undertaken is Shiyanthi Thavapalan’s investigation of the Gallery’s Assyrian wall reliefs, acquired in 1854, soon after they were excavated from a palace built by the Assyrian king Assurnasirpal II between 883 and 859 B.C. at Kalhu, in present-day Nimrud, Iraq.
 Thavapalan, a Ph.D. candidate in Near Eastern Languages and Civilizations at Yale, knew that these works were once painted; despite several previous cleaning and reconstruction campaigns, red and black pigments are still visible on the reliefs nearly 3,000 years after they were applied, especially on the feet of the winged genie and human attendant.
 But Thavapalan wanted to know what other pigments were part of the original works and can no longer be seen.